BasicPrimitives/react/docs/AdviserAndAssistantItemTypes.md

 [React](../src/Samples/PlaceAdvisersAboveChildren.js)

-## Assitamt child nodes placement above parent's node children
+## Assistant child nodes placement above parent's node children

-If assitant node has its own children then control adds extra levels, so assitants children are placed above level of the regular children.
+If assistant node has its own children then control adds extra levels, so assistant's children are placed one level above of the regular children.
 This behavior can be altered with `placeAssistantsAboveChildren` property.
-So parent's node and assitants node children would be rendered side by side at the same level.
+So parent's node and assistants node children would be rendered side by side at the same level.

 [React](../src/Samples/PlaceAssistantsAboveChildren.js)